 Why is outcome measurement important?
 How do data sources fit together?

-Development by CACTX, adoption by NCA, or rollout to State Chapters and CACs Up Next: What is on the surveys and how do CACs collect them?
+Development by CACTX, adoption by NCA, or rollout to State Chapters and CACs

+Up Next: What is on the surveys and how do CACs collect them?

 Why should CACs collect feedback?

 Show Stakeholders you Value their Opinions

-- Give caregivers a voice in the process and show them you care about their children and family. - Simply asking for feedback can help caregivers feel more engaged. - OMS allows caregivers to take a step back and consider their experience with the CAC as a whole, possibly reminding them to ask questions or seek out additional services, which will ultimately benefit the children. - All caregivers should have the opportunity to give feedback, even if they decide not to participate.
-Flexible options will encourage participation. - Give MDT members a structured, anonymous way to provide feedback in a unique position to see results/progress made. - Be sure to review the results with the team and collaborate to find solutions to any issues raised in the surveys - Shows the team you are listening and will help them feel engaged as partners at the CAC
+- Give caregivers a voice in the process and show them you care about their children and family. - Asking for feedback can help caregivers feel more engaged. - Caregivers can take a step back and consider their experience with the CAC, possibly reminding them to ask questions or seek out additional services. - All caregivers should have the opportunity to give feedback, even if they decide not to participate.
+Flexible options will encourage participation. - Give MDT members a structured, anonymous way to provide feedback - in a unique position to see results/progress made. - Review results with the team; collaborate to find solutions to issues - Show the team you are listening; help them feel engaged as partners